No results for

 Why Gatsby?

-I chose Gatsby simply because it will enable us to focus on the high level details.
-For example, rather than building pages from scratch, figuring out routing, adding 404 pages, and so on, we will get all these built in to the starter project that we will generate shortly.
-Gatsby affords us these advantages out of the box, but the concepts of hosting will still apply to any other type of web application that can be compiled to static files including Vue and Angular apps or even a website generated by a static site generator.
+I chose Gatsby for this tutorial because it will enable you to focus on the high level details.
+For example, rather than building pages from scratch, figuring out routing, adding 404 pages, and so on, you will get all these built in to the starter project.
+Gatsby affords you these advantages out of the box, but the concepts of hosting will still apply to any other type of web application that can be compiled to static files including Vue and Angular apps or even a website generated by a static site generator.

 Gatsby project setup

-First, we need to install Gatsby in our local development environment.
-We can do this by running:
+First, you need to install Gatsby in your local development environment.
+You can do this by running:

 npm install --global gatsby-cli

-After the installation is complete, we will have the gatsby command available.
-Now, let’s use the Gatsby CLI to generate a new site:
+After the installation is complete, you will have the gatsby command available.
+Now, use the Gatsby CLI to generate a new site:

 gatsby new gatsby-site

-Next, we need to change directories to the newly created gatsby-site folder:
+Next, you need to change directories to the newly created gatsby-site folder:

 cd gatsby-site

-And finally, we can explore our generated site by starting the development server:
+And finally, you can explore your generated site by starting the development server:

 gatsby develop